Greg Minnaar

-Greg Minnaar (born 13 November 1981) is a South African World Champion mountain bike racer competing in downhill cycling.
-He has won four world championships.
-Minnaar has the most men's world cup wins, with 23 career victories.
+Greg Minnaar (born 13 November 1981) is a retired South African World Champion mountain bike racer competing in downhill cycling.
+He won four world championships.
+Minnaar is regarded as one of the most dominant DH racers ever, with a record 22 career victories and 86 podiums in 167 starts.
+Since retirement, he is the team manager for Norco Race Division.